 Are you ready to travel to Costa Rica?

 For booking accommodation in Costa Rica, I recommend Hostelworld for hostels and Booking.com for hotels, guesthouses and apartments.
 What I love about Booking.com is that most properties on there have free cancellation up until a few days before your booking.
-Given the current state of the world, that can save you hundreds if you have to cancel your trip at the last minute!

 To book activities, I always use either Get Your Guide or Viator.
 They’re both pretty similar, but they often have different activities and tours on offer, so I like to check both to compare activities and prices.